 - In a food processor combine flour, sugar, baking powder, and salt.

 - Add in chilled butter and shortening, and pulse until it has a wet sand appearance (about 10 pulses).

 - If your processor is large enough continue to use it, but if not, pour wet sand into a large bowl and continue with recipe using a wooden spoon to mix.

-- Add eggs, 1 tsp almond extract, vanilla, and lemon zest.
+- Add eggs, 1 teaspoon almond extract, vanilla, and lemon zest.

 - Combine until dough is formed.

 - Scoop with a small cookie scoop (1 Tbsp) and roll into 1 inch balls.
 Place on parchment-lined cookie sheet.

 - Bake for 12-14 minutes or until lightly golden brown and slightly cracked.

 - Allow cookies to cool completely and then dip upside down in glaze and turn over to set.

 - Combine ¼ teaspoon almond extract, lemon juice, and powdered sugar and whisk until combined and smooth and creamy.